The Benefits of Adding a Stream to Your Pond

 Sight -- It Just Looks GoodBelieve it or not, aesthetics is one of the least important reasons on this list, but it's by far the most exciting reason.
 There's just something about a meandering creek that adds to the naturalization and ambiance of a water feature.

 It is in the creek that we most often get to be creative and make the pond unique.
 The creek is where you can add turns and twits, make deep pockets, or shallow rocks for birds to bathe.
-If you need some inspiration, head to the Cool Ponds display gardens to see just some of the huge varieties of creeks you can have.

 Sound -- Much More or Less SoundA stream is a great way to either lower or raise the sound level of your waterfall.
 If the waterfall is large, it may make so much noise that it's hard to sit close to it and have a conversation.
-Placing a long creek on the pond will move the waterfall farther away from the seating area -- therefore decreasing the volume of the waterfall.
+Placing a long creek on the pond will move the waterfall farther away from the seating area -- therefore decreasing the sound volume of the waterfall.

 More common, however, is that more sound is desired from the waterfall.
 If built properly, by adding a creek you can actually get multiple drops along the way to gain more sound from the moving water.